datengefluester/Ueberhangmandate_Bundestag/README.md

 # change loop data set for easy coding
   loop_state <- get(data_state[i])

-# drop all variables for Zweitstimme as we are only concerned with Erststimme from now on
+# drop all variables for 'Zweitstimme' (second vote), as we are only concerned with 'Erststimme' (first/direct vote)
+# from now on so it will be easier to follow this way.
+# (we have the sum of second votes saved in the "state_XXX" data frames and the clean_XXX data frames for backup to be able to double check)
   loop_state <- loop_state[,!grepl("Zweitstimme",names(loop_state))]

 # only keep parties represented in the parliament as only mandates for these parties will decrease the overall size
   loop_state <-  loop_state %>%
                   select(c(1:3,8:14)) %>%
                   rename(  CDU = `Christlich Demokratische Union Deutschlands Erststimmen`, SPD = `Sozialdemokratische Partei Deutschlands Erststimmen`,